Where on Earth Is Carmen Sandiego?: Home media

-Critical reception
+As of 2026, the series is available to stream on Tubi in the United States and Canada, and The Roku Channel in the United States.

+Reception

 The show was given a rating of 4 stars out of 5 by Common Sense Media, noting that the format of the show – which includes trivia sessions between acts, vocabulary definitions, and the use of foreign languages – is "designed to pique kids' interest in these subjects".
 DVD Talk noted that the show exceeded the obligatory action of comedy of a cartoon, by respecting its audience with an intelligent sensibility rarely seen in children's television.